 - Environmentally Sensitive Area

-There are no residences, schools, day-care centers, or regularly occupied workplaces on the NIMM site.
-In addition, there are no drinking water diversions that are impacted by the site.
+There are a few residences and vacation homes, but no schools, day-care centers or regularly occupied workplaces on the NIMM site.
+In addition, there are no drinking water sources that are impacted by the Site.

 Surface water from the Site drains to San Carlos Creek, which flows northward to Silver Creek and continues north to Panoche Creek.
 Panoche Creek flows to the Mendota Pool and San Joaquin River during periods of heavy precipitation and flood events.
 The Mendota Pool and San Joaquin River are recreational fisheries and are located approximately 45 river miles downstream from the Site.
-The San Joaquin River flows to the San Francisco Bay which is a commercial fishery.
-The San Joaquin River Restoration Project is a state and federal funded effort to restore and maintain fish populations in “good condition” including naturally reproducing and self-sustaining populations of salmon and other fish.
+The San Joaquin River flows to the San Francisco Bay, which is a commercial fishery.
+The San Joaquin River Restoration Project is a state- and federally-funded effort to restore and maintain fish populations in “good condition,” including naturally reproducing and self-sustaining populations of salmon and other fish.
 Sensitive habitats and wetlands are found along the surface water pathway between the Site and San Joaquin River.

-Several metals were detected at concentrations significantly above background concentrations in AMD and calcine tailings piles, the latter of which cover over 40 acres at the Site.
-Both calcine tailings piles and AMD were observed entering San Carlos Creek.
+Several metals were detected at concentrations significantly above background concentrations in AMD and calcine tailings piles.
 Some of these same hazardous substances were also detected at concentrations significantly above background levels in San Carlos Creek.
 Mercury was detected at concentrations significantly above background levels in the San Carlos, Silver, and Panoche creeks as far as 20 miles downstream from the Site.

 The 2010 Expanded Site Inspection (ESI) sampling results documented releases of aluminum, arsenic, copper, iron, mercury, nickel, selenium and zinc in the San Carlos Creek, and of mercury in the entire length of Silver Creek into Panoche Creek.
 The extent of mercury contamination in the Panoche Creek is undetermined.

 Over 20 miles of wetlands along the San Carlos and Silver creeks are documented as impacted by mercury.
 The San Carlos and Silver creeks are characterized by extensive wetlands in a predominantly arid, upland environment.
 As such, the aquatic and wetland habitats, and dependent animal species, are of regional ecological significance.
-This is one of only a few large watersheds in the 200-mile long Diablo Range which are characterized as having intermittent or perennial flow conditions for water flowing east to the San Joaquin Valley.
-Habitats for six (6) six threatened and seven (7) endangered species are present in the vicinity of the NIMM and downstream of the Site.
+This is one of only a few large watersheds in the 200 mile-long Diablo Range that are characterized as having intermittent or perennial flow conditions for water flowing east to the San Joaquin Valley.
+Habitats for six threatened and seven endangered species are present in the vicinity of the NIMM and downstream of the Site.

 San Carlos Creek downstream of the Site is listed on the Federal Clean Water Act 303(d) list of impaired water bodies for mercury impacts from the mine.
 Investigations have indicated the presence of mercury in surface water, stream sediments, and wetlands downstream of the mine.

 EPA conducted a removal action to reduce the release of contaminants from the Site.
-These actions included: re-routing the AMD so that it does not run directly through the tailings piles; construction of a settling pool for the AMD to allow some of the metals to settle out prior to its discharge into San Carlos Creek; and, stabilization of the tailings piles, to minimize erosion into San Carlos Creek.
+These actions included: re-routing the AMD so that it does not run directly through the tailings piles; construction of a settling pool for the AMD to allow some of the metals to settle out prior to its discharge into San Carlos Creek; and construction of surface water diversions to control erosion.
 These actions were completed November 2011.
-EPA is currently preparing investigation plans which will be conducted in late 2013.
+Additional investigations will be conducted to define the full extent of contamination.